pyomop: OMOP Swiss Army Knife 🔧¶

 - A docker-compose is provided to quickly set up an environment with postgrs, webapi, atlas and a sql script to create a source in webapi.
 The script can be run using the

-command line tool or via the webapi UI.
+psqlcommand line tool or via the webapi UI.
 Please refresh after running the script by sending a request to /WebAPI/source/refresh.

 🔧 Usage¶

-from pyomop import CdmEngineFactory, CdmVocabulary, CdmVector
+from pyomop import CdmEngineFactory, CdmVector, CdmVocabulary

 # cdm6 and cdm54 are supported

-from pyomop.cdm54 import Person, Cohort, Vocabulary, Base
+from pyomop.cdm54 import Base, Cohort, Person, Vocabulary

 async def main():